KenEzekiel/KenEzekiel/README.md

 ### 👋 Hi!
 I'm ken!

-I am an undergraduate student, currently enrolled at STEI ITB.
-Fueled by my curiosity, I am highly motivated to learn new things, especially in computers, which is why I major in Informatics (Computer Science).
-I am exploring a lot of things, such as Web development, Machine learning, Data science, and Encryption.
+I am an undergraduate student, currently enrolled at STEI ITB's Informatics Engineering.
+I thrive when I am challenged to be solve something creatively and fueled by my curiosity, I am highly motivated to learn new things.
+I am interested in algorithms, artificial intelligence, system designing, cryptography, and blockchain programming.

 <!--
 ### Programming Language